FabioJrLorenzini/WAC_Analysis_prj/README.md

 ## World Alcohol Consumption (2010-2019) - Project

 Personal project focusing on the analysis of World alcohol consumption trend in the last decade (2010-2019).

 Main activities:
 1. Collected data from World Health Organization and FAO (180 countries)
 2. Executed data profiling and data quality analysis
-3. Higlighted the most important (and worrying) insights about alcohol consumption among countries, also with a deep dive on Italy trend.
+3. Highlighted the most important (and worrying) insights about alcohol consumption among countries, also with a deep dive on Italy trend.
 Results shown by using Microsoft Power BI dashoboards.

 Reference file: **"WAC_Analysis_Lorenzini.pdf"**